 I began to notice that carpets are used everywhere in different colors.
 Even carpet on carpet to focus a display of merchandise.
-In the next photo a black carpet creates a trio with three different mannequins.
-The glittery sequin theme of the dresses was repeated on the fabric covered mannequin torso and the printed backdrop.
+In the next photo, a black carpet creates a trio of three different mannequins.
+The glittery sequin theme of the dresses was repeated on the fabric-covered mannequin torso and the printed backdrop.

 The housewares department is a great place to find ideas.
-The merchandising is accustomed to finding innovative ways to make objects look attractive.
+The stores are accustomed to finding innovative ways to make objects look attractive.

 Signs high above the merchandise were used over and over in different ways throughout many different stores.

 Notice in the image below the high signage above the plates and dishes to grab your eye.

 An interesting sign with your name high above your work is an effective way to gain name recognition and attract attention for work in your booth.
 It must be high enough to be above the heads of the crowds with clear and easy-to-read lettering.

 Color for your sign is an option, but not required.
 It depends more on the styles and colors of your work or signature style.

 Below the lettering white on white works just fine.

 In this image above, notice how the brand name is high above the merchandise.
 The addition of the vessel is irrelevant to selling clothes but a fabulous idea for any person making vessel forms.
 Large and dramatic it was eye-catching, solo by itself up high.

 Here two vessels form a group below the sign.
 Again this shelf is high to keep the name and image above the crowd.